-Install Android SDK Without Android Studio10 March, 2021written by Bill
+Install Android SDK Without Android Studio

 Android Studio is one of the best development tool to create Android application.
 But we know that this tool is too heavy for some machines, like mine.
 In order to develop an Android application, we need to use their SDK which is available to be download separately.
 So let's get started.